RubenOdegard/cs50-final-project/README.md

 ---

 ### VIEW HOSTED VERSION OF THIS REPO (not updated) - [CS50x Final Project Submission](cs50-final-project-umber.vercel.app)
-(Im currently moving all of my projects from Vercel to a VPS for self hosting.
-Status: NOT ONLINE)
 ---

 # CS50 Final Project - Developer Portfolio